 solutions based on the requirements, and this is a good time for

-As a task for students, require them to move the figures back to
+As a task for students, ask them to shift 5 cubes in their classmate's construction.
+Require students to move their own figures back to

 this activity, they may become frustrated.
 To alleviate this